green-fox-academy/batorsimon/README.md

 # batorsimon

 ### Hi!
-I'm part of the greenfox academy.
-You can watch my projects here.
+I'm part of the Greenfox Academy.
+You can have a look at my projects here.

 <table border="2" cellspacing="10"  align="center">
 <tr>